-Bebe Rexha Rocks Skintight Black Dress & Boots: ‘Feeling Witchy and I Like It’
+Bebe Rexha Rocks Skintight Black Dress & Boots: ‘Feeling Witchy And I Like It’

 “You are the most beautiful and irresistible witch who can enchant with your eyes and bewitch miss Bebe Rexha,” a fourth admirer chimed in.

-Earlier in the month, Bebe uploaded a series of pictures and videos that saw her showcasing her killer curves in a semi-sheer crop top and a pair of black pants.
+Earlier in the month, Bebe uploaded a series of pictures and videos that saw her showcasing her killer curves in a semi-sheer crop top and black pants.
 The look was an entire mood, as the pants featured wide bottoms with side slits that were held together with large silver snaps.
 The shirt had long sleeves, and it added a bit of sex appeal to the outfit as it flashed her cleavage and flat abs.